joestubbs/tagent/README.md

 Each ACL specifies whether an authenticated subject is authorized (decision: ``Allow``) or not authorized (decision: ``Deny``) to perform certain requests.
 There are 5 aspects to an ACL:

   * ``subject`` -- The subject of the ACL.
-This must be an exact match to the subject making the request for the
+This must be an exact match to the subject making the request for the ACL to apply.
   * ``action`` -- The action being taken.
 This can be one of ``Read``, ``Execute`` or ``Write``.
 The actions are ordered:
      ``Read`` is less than ``Execute`` and ``Execute`` is less than ``Write``.
   * ``path`` -- The URL path associated with the ACL.
 This can be a string literal or it can contain a regular expression.